Chapter 4 Spatial Data in R

 Introduction to the raster package vignette

 There is also a package called stars (Spatiotemporal Arrays: Raster and Vector Datacubes) that is the sf-centric way of dealing with higher dimensional raster and vector “datacubes.”
-Data cubes have dimensions related to time, spectral band, and sensor.
-The stars data structures are often used for processing satellite data sources.
+Data cubes have additional dimensions related to time, spectral band, or sensor type.
+The stars data structures are often used for processing spectral data sources from satellites.

 Spatial data aren’t all that useful without an accurate description of the Coordinate Reference System (CRS).
 This type of information is typically stored within the “.prj” component of a shapefile, or in the header of a GeoTIFF.